speedtracker/speedtracker.org/docs.md

 The first step is to set up a copy of the visualisation layer.
 To do this, fork the repository at [speedtracker/speedtracker-frontend](https://github.com/speedtracker/speedtracker-frontend) into your own GitHub account or organisation.

-SpeedTracker will read from a number of files in your repository, namely `speedtracker.yml`, the main config file.
-But before you start editing it, you need to set up an encryption key.

-This key will need to be supplied as a URL parameter to every request made to the API, as it's used to ensure all requests are coming from you, as well as to obfuscate critical information that will be left visible to the public eye (unless your repository is private).

-Choose a strong and long string as your key and store it somewhere safe.
-[This tool](https://lastpass.com/generatepassword.php) might help you generate one.

-<h2 id="permissions">3.1.
-Permissions</h2>

 SpeedTracker must have push access to your newly-created GitHub repository.
-To avoid asking you for a Personal Access Token, which would grant us push access to all your repositories, you can simply give push access to our [friendly bot](https://github.com/speedtracker-bot) on a single repository.
+To avoid asking you for a Personal Access Token, which would grant us push access to all your repositories, you can simply give push access to our [friendly bot](https://github.com/speedtracker-bot) on just the repository you created.

 To do this, go to the **Settings** pane on your repository, navigate to **Collaborators** and add the user **speedtracker-bot**.
-At this point, the invitation will be pending, so you need to nudge the bot for it to accept your request.
+At this point, the invitation you just sent is still pending, so you need to prod the bot for it to accept your request.

-Just open the following link in your browser, replacing the placeholders with your GitHub username or organisation, the name of the repository and the name of the branch you installed the Jekyll site on (typically *master* or *gh-pages*):
+Use the [connect tool](/connect) for this, **or** open the following link in your browser, replacing the placeholders with your GitHub username or organisation, the name of the repository and the name of the branch you installed the Jekyll site on (typically *master* or *gh-pages*):

 ```
 https://api.speedtracker.org/v1/connect/{USERNAME}/{REPOSITORY}/{BRANCH}